 Our stand for Freedom, Security, and Opportunity for ALL!

-“Firstly, thank you so very much for getting to know me, my values, and my campaign for Congress in Georgia’s 12th Congressional District.
-After giving Republican Rick Allen his toughest race yet last year, I’m back to do it again.
-This time, I humbly ask for your support in this race to deliver quality representation for the working families in Georgia’s 12th.
-Thank you for joining me!”
+“First, thank you so very much for getting to know me, my values, and my campaign for Congress in Georgia’s 12th Congressional District.
+After giving Republican Rick Allen his toughest challenge yet in 2020, I’m back again to finish what we started for OUR win!
+Far too many families and residents of Georgia's 12th District have been left out and left behind.
+We deserve a representative who works for us and I'm working to become that representative.
+I humbly ask for your support."

 - Liz Johnson,